-Regulatory Flexibility Analysis for Small Businesses and Local Governments - 6 NYCRR Part 570
+Revised Regulatory Flexibility Analysis for Small Businesses and Local Governments - 6 NYCRR Part 570

 Liquefied Natural Gas

-1. Effect of Rule:
+1. Effect of Rule

 The LNG regulations will apply statewide except where new facilities are prohibited by law (currently in New York City).
-They provide opportunities for small businesses and local governments to construct and operate an LNG facility.
+They provide opportunities for small businesses and local governments to construct and operate LNG facilities.
 The result will be to allow LNG to be stored and used across New York State (the State) at a time when economic conditions are creating significant demand for this alternative fuel.
 The primary anticipated uses of LNG are in the transportation sector (long-haul trucks) and as a source of heating fuel (space heating, steam production, and industrial uses).
-Construction and operation of new LNG facilities, without a permit provided by the proposed regulations, is prohibited under Environmental Conservation Law, Article 23, Title 17 (the LNG statute).
+Construction and operation of new LNG facilities, without a permit provided by the revised proposed regulations, is prohibited under Environmental Conservation Law, Article 23, Title 17 (the LNG statute).

 2. Compliance Requirements

-The implementation of these regulations will not adversely affect small businesses or local governments since there are no substantive reporting or record keeping requirements for small businesses or local governments as a result of the proposed rulemaking.
+The implementation of these regulations will not adversely affect small businesses or local governments since there are no substantive reporting or record keeping requirements for small businesses or local governments as a result of the proposed rule making.
 The reporting obligations contained in the regulations are derived from the LNG statute.